How to Create an Anonymous Seal?

 • You can copy the survey link into an in-private browser window.
 Access the form without signing into your account.
 If you are able to access without signing in, you can be sure of the survey’s anonymity.

-• If the survey is not anonymous it says towards the top or bottom of the form.
-To reiterate, it can be something like a Anonymous Seal in BlockSurvey.
-There is no option for the survey maker to remove it.
+• If the survey is anonymous, it says towards the top or bottom of the form.
+To reiterate, it can be something like an Anonymous Seal of BlockSurvey.
+There is no option for the survey maker to remove it when the survey is not anonymous.

 What is an anonymous seal in surveys?